ZacharyPatten/Towel/README.md

 # Towel
 If you wanna survive out here you've got to know where your towel is.

-Towel is a .Net Standard framework written in C# intended to add much needed functionality that is missing in .Net Standard as well as redesign some aspects to bring things up to modern standards.
+Towel is a C# .Net Standard libary intended to add much needed functionality that is missing in .Net Standard as well as redesign some aspects to bring things up to modern standards.

 ## Mathematics